 All of us have seen sites that are hard to read.
 Make sure all your pages on the website can be easily scrolled through and understood.
 Don’t make your visitors scroll endlessly when looking for relevant information on your page.
 Place important links and information above the fold, and make sure your menus are accessible from anywhere on the page.

-Again, making sure your page isn’t too busy contributes to this goal; a busy page will only distract from whatever content you’re trying to share with your readership!
+Again, ensuring your page isn’t too busy contributes to this goal; a busy page will only distract from whatever content you’re trying to share with your readership!
 Instead, use large white space thoughtfully throughout your content to structure and draw attention to what you want your visitors to focus on.

 Quality Optimised Website Images